 Our management team has a successful track record of discovering, developing and commercializing therapeutics with a particular focus on rare diseases.
 Our genetic medicines platform is based on gene editing and gene therapy technologies resulting from the pioneering work conducted on AAVHSCs in the laboratory of one of our founders, Saswati Chatterjee, Ph.D., of COH.
 We have a robust intellectual property portfolio with issued composition of matter patents in the United States for our suite of 15 AAVHSCs and we believe the breadth and depth of our intellectual property is a strategic asset that has the potential to provide us with a significant competitive advantage.
 We continue to build on our intellectual property estate through our ongoing efforts to discover new AAVHSCs.
 We have internal process development and pilot manufacturing capabilities and are in the process of building out a cGMP manufacturing facility to support our clinical development programs.
 We recently entered into a collaboration with Novartis to develop new genetic medicines using our HR-based gene correction approach in ophthalmology, which leverages our platform technology into a new therapeutic area, and hemoglobinopathy.
-Since our inception in 2015, we have raised \$137 million through preferred stock financings, including investments from 5AM Ventures, ARCH Venture Partners, Deerfield, Temasek, FMR, Novartis, Rock Springs Capital, VIVO, HBM Partners, Maverick and Vida, or affiliates thereof, in addition to others.
+Since our inception in 2015, we have raised \$137.0 million through preferred stock financings, including investments from 5AM Ventures, ARCH Venture Partners, Deerfield, Temasek, FMR, Novartis, Rock Springs Capital, VIVO, HBM Partners, Maverick and Vida, or affiliates thereof, in addition to others.
 We believe that our compelling preclinical data, scientific expertise, product development strategy, manufacturing capabilities, and robust intellectual property position us as a leader in the development of genetic medicines.

 We were incorporated and commenced operations in 2015.
 Since our incorporation, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our technology platform, advancing our lead product candidate, HMI-102, researching and identifying additional product candidates, developing manufacturing processes, building our intellectual property portfolio, and providing general and administrative support for these operations.
 To date, we have financed our operations primarily with proceeds from the sales of our preferred stock.
-Through December 31, 2016, we received gross proceeds of approximately \$23.0 million from our sales of convertible notes and Series A preferred stock.
-In 2017, we raised approximately \$20.5 million from the sale of Series A preferred stock in a milestone closing, \$93.5 million from the sale of Series B preferred stock and we received a one-time up-front payment of \$35 million from Novartis, our collaboration partner.
+Through December 31, 2017, we raised approximately \$137 million in gross proceeds from the sale of Series A and Series B convertible preferred stock, and we received an up-front payment of \$35 million from Novartis, our collaboration partner.

-We are a development stage company and have not generated any product revenues to date.
-Our lead product candidate and our research initiatives are all at a preclinical stage of development.
+We are a development stage company and our lead product candidate and our research initiatives are all at a preclinical stage of development.
+To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the foreseeable future.
 Since inception, we have incurred significant operating losses.
-Our net losses for the years ended December 31, 2016 and 2017 were \$8.0 million and \$\, \text{, respectively.} As of December 31, 2016, we had an accumulated deficit of \$9.6 million.
+Our net losses for the years ended December 31, 2017 and 2016 were \$30.0 million and \$8.0 million, respectively.
+As of December 31, 2017, we had an accumulated deficit of \$40.2 million.
 We do not expect to generate revenue from sales of any products for years, if at all.